 The Youth Where Abouts Known chart assesses whether or not school personnel believed that the counseling program monitored the whereabouts of the served youth for their attendance.
 As noted earlier, students missed sessions for a number of reasons, but in order to track the reasons, youth whereabouts must be monitored and recorded each time a youth is called out of class to attend weekly sessions.
 Respondents were asked to assess whether or not "the counselor made sure to keep the whereabouts of the youth monitored each week."
-School personnel believed that the counseling program effectively monitored and reported student whereabouts, by a 5:2 ratio.
-If the youth improved, did not regress, and were monitored effectively, did school personnel also believe that the program was needed?
+School personnel believed that the counseling program monitored and reported student whereabouts either somewhat or in agreement (4 respondents in blue and maroon); three reported they could not answer the question.

+If the youth mostly or somewhat improved, did not regress (mostly or somewhat), and were monitored mostly or somewhat effectively, did school personnel believe that the program was needed at all at West Gadsden?